thm05222/wavelet_universal_shrinkage/README.md

 #Wavelet Universal Shrinkage
 The "universal" term means the universal threshold method proposed by D.L.
-Donho et al[1].
+Donoho et al[1].
 This project is a simple de-noise method with the help of PyWavelets package.
 ##manual
 The wavelet_universal_shrinkage function returns a denoised array with the same dimension as your input data.